 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-The diagnosis of seminoma requires that the serum alpha fetoprotein (AFP) be normal, and no other germ cells be present.
-Management decisions in patients presenting with these tumors can sometimes be difficult.
+The diagnosis of seminoma requires that the serum alpha-fetoprotein be normal, with no other germ cells present.
+Management decisions in patients presenting with these tumors can be difficult.

-Initial chemotherapy with regimens used in nonseminoma testicular cancer is also very efficacious.
-Practically speaking, patients with localized relatively small tumors are usually treated initially with radiation, while those with very bulky tumors or nonlocalized tumors are treated with etoposide-based and cisplatin-based chemotherapy regimens.
+Initial chemotherapy with regimens used in nonseminoma testicular cancer is also efficacious.
+Practically speaking, patients with localized relatively small tumors are usually treated initially with radiation therapy, while those with very bulky tumors or nonlocalized tumors are treated with etoposide-based and cisplatin-based chemotherapy regimens.

 As in testicular seminoma, many patients will be left with a residual mass posttreatment.
-If the residual mass is smaller than 3.0 cm, the majority of experts agree that observation is appropriate.
+If the residual mass is smaller than 3.0 cm, most experts agree that observation is appropriate.
 In those with larger residual masses, some experts favor surgical excision while others favor observation.[3,4]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

 Patients with nonseminomas should receive chemotherapy at diagnosis.
-These patients tend to have a very large tumor volume at diagnosis and are usually symptomatic.
+These patients tend to have a large tumor volume at diagnosis and are usually symptomatic.
 Initial debulking surgery is rarely useful.
 Many high-risk patients qualify for clinical trials.
-Standard therapy would generally be considered to be four courses of BEP (bleomycin, etoposide, and cisplatin).[1,2]
+Standard therapy is generally four courses of BEP (bleomycin, etoposide, and cisplatin).[1,2]

-A randomized study comparing four courses of BEP with four courses of VIP (etoposide, ifosfamide, and cisplatin) showed similar overall survival (OS) and time-to-treatment failure for the two regimens in patients with advanced disseminated germ cell tumors who had not received previous chemotherapy.[3,4][Level of evidence A1] Of the 304 patients on this study, 66 patients had extragonadal primary tumors, and in this subset of patients, responses were similar on the two regimens.
+A randomized study comparing four courses of BEP with four courses of VIP (etoposide, ifosfamide, and cisplatin) showed similar overall survival (OS) and time-to-treatment failure for the two regimens in patients with advanced disseminated germ cell tumors who had not received previous chemotherapy.[3,4][Level of evidence A1] Of the 304 patients in this study, 66 had extragonadal primary tumors.
+In this subset of patients, responses to the two regimens were similar.
 Hematologic toxic effects in OS were substantially worse with the VIP regimen than with the BEP regimen.

-Patients with a residual mass after chemotherapy may achieve long-term disease-free survival after postchemotherapy surgery with resection of all residual disease.[5][Level of evidence C2] Patients with nonseminomatous extragonadal germ cell tumors who relapse after front-line chemotherapy generally have poor prognoses with poor responses to salvage chemotherapy regimens, including autologous bone marrow transplantation, that have had success for recurrent testicular cancer.[6-8] Such patients, therefore, are candidates for studies of new approaches.
+Patients with a residual mass after chemotherapy may achieve long-term disease-free survival after postchemotherapy surgery with resection of all residual disease.[5][Level of evidence C2] Patients with nonseminomatous extragonadal germ cell tumors who relapse after front-line chemotherapy generally have poor prognoses with poor responses to salvage chemotherapy regimens, including autologous bone marrow transplant, that have had success for recurrent testicular cancer.[6-8] Such patients are candidates for studies of new approaches.

-The prognosis of retroperitoneal nonseminoma is reasonably good and, similar to the situation with nodal metastasis from a testicular primary, is related to tumor volume.
+The prognosis of retroperitoneal nonseminoma is reasonably good and, similar to the situation with nodal metastasis from a testicular primary tumor, is related to tumor volume.

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.